The edge of discovery: Controlling the local false discovery rate at the margin: Introduction

 \subsection{Multiple testing and the weighted classification loss}

 To formalize our analysis above, define the per-instance {\em weighted classification loss}:

+where $R = |\cR|$ denotes the number of rejections and $V = \sum_{i\in \cR}(1-H_i)$ denotes the number of false discoveries.
 This loss can be derived, up to additive and multiplicative constants, by viewing each of the $m$ hypotheses as a binary classification problem, where we incur a cost $c_1$ for each type I error or false discovery ($i\in \cR$, but $H_i = 0$), and cost $c_2$ from each type II error or false non-discovery ($i \notin \cR$, but $H_i = 1$).
 If the total number of non-nulls is $m_1 = \sum_i H_i$, then there are $m_1 - (R - V)$ false non-discoveries, so the total loss over all $m$ instances is

-where $\lambda = c_1/c_2$ is the ratio between the two misclassification costs. $L_\lambda$ as defined in \eqref{eq-loss} is normalized so that rejecting nothing incurs zero loss, and each true discovery has value $1/m$.
+where $\omega = c_1/c_2$ is the ratio between the two misclassification costs. $L_\omega$ as defined in \eqref{eq-loss} is normalized so that rejecting nothing incurs zero loss, and each true discovery has value $1/m$.

-Under the two-groups model \eqref{eq-two-groups}, \citet[][Theorem 2]{sun2007oracle} show that the corresponding Bayes risk~$\E L_\lambda(H, \cR)$ is minimized by the oracle procedure
+Under the two-groups model \eqref{eq-two-groups}, \citet[][Theorem 2]{sun2007oracle} show that the corresponding Bayes risk~$\E L_\omega(H, \cR)$ is minimized by the oracle procedure

-The ratio $\lambda$ specifies the ``break-even exchange rate'' at which we are willing to trade true discoveries for false leads; e.g., if $\lambda = 19$ then we are willing to suffer a single false discovery for exactly $19$ true discoveries, and we should reject a hypothesis only if its $\lfdr$ falls below the break-even tolerance $\alpha = 0.05$.
+The ratio $\omega$ specifies the ``break-even exchange rate'' at which we are willing to trade true discoveries for false leads; e.g., if $\omega = 19$ then we are willing to suffer a single false discovery for exactly $19$ true discoveries, and we should reject a hypothesis only if its $\lfdr$ falls below the break-even tolerance $\alpha = 0.05$.
 If $f_1$ is non-increasing, then the oracle procedure reduces to thresholding $p$-values at a fixed threshold

 with $\tau^* = 0$ if no such threshold exists.

 Our method can be directly interpreted as minimizing an empirical proxy of the weighted classification loss.
 For a candidate threshold $t \in [0,1]$, the expected number of null $p$-values below the threshold is $m \pi_0 t$.
 If $\pi_0$ is known, we can estimate $V \approx m \pi_0 t$ to obtain a running estimator of the loss from thresholding $p$-values at $t$: